310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Chiaki smileexplain %}
 “We first performed this song at the advertisement live show for Supervillains.
-Once that was done, Ryuseitai went through a power up—”
+Once that was done, Ryuseitai went through a power up—”[^6]

-“Where we then decided to all be the leaders in our unit, and perform activities that make the best use of our unique, individual traits.”
+“Where we then decided to all be the leaders of our unit, and perform activities that make the best use of our unique, individual traits.”
 {% endbubble %}

 {% bubble Shinobu smilesoft %}
 “It’s like the proverb, ‘different strokes for different folks’.
 We’re five different people bearing five different colors.”

-“<em>All for one, and one for all!</em>”
+<em>“All for one, and one for all!”</em>

 “We’ll continue to support each other and overcome any and all hardships together, as we always have.”
 {% endbubble %}

 {% bubble Tetora nod %}
-“Please keep supporting us Ryuseitai!
+“Please continue to support us Ryuseitai!
 Look forward to our next big show…☆”
 {% endbubble %}

 {% bubble Tetora awkward0 %}
 “…Wait, I accidentally made it sound like this is our last greeting on stage, didn’t I?”
 {% endbubble %}

-{% bubble Tetora grin %}
+{% bubble Tetora fist %}
 “We’ve still got more to go for our live show, so please try to follow along!”

-“Next up is my solo song, ‘Unmei Power Energy!”.
+“Next up is my solo song, ‘Unmei Power Energy!”
 Please accept all my energy and efforts…☆”
 {% endbubble %}

 <div class="stories">